curtiseinsmann/curtiseinsmann-website/_posts/2018-06-23-defensive-ruby-against-amazon-s3-testevent.markdown

 tags: ruby aws s3 sns sqs
 ---

-The `s3:TestEvent` notification from [Amazon S3][S3] may come as an unpleasant surprise.
+The `s3:TestEvent` notifications from [Amazon S3][S3] can be pretty useful to ensure that your notifications are correctly configured.
+However, there are certain instances in which a lack of defensive coding can get you into trouble.
 It depends on how you've written code to parse your [Amazon SNS][SNS] notifications.
 In this post, we'll do a deep dive into how we can code defensively against these kinds of anomalies in Ruby.

 ### Initial Architecture